Zeusomos/bonds/Rainfall/bonus0/walkthrough.md

 What is `"\x90" * 100` here?
 That is a `NOP`path:

-> In computer science, a NOP, no-op, or NOOP (pronounced "no op"; short for no operation) is a machine language instruction and i
+> In computer science, a NOP, no-op, or NOOP (pronounced "no op"; short for no operation) is a machine language instruction and its assembly language mnemonic, programming language statement, or computer protocol command that does nothing.